 Our guide boats are custom built for the waters of the lower Columbia River and excel at fishing in this area.
 All of our boats are made by Willie Boat Mfg. out of Central Point, Oregon and are considered in the fishing industry to have the best fit and finish of any boats made in the NW!

-We have two 28 foot boats and one 25 footer, all of which can very comfortably fish up to six anglers.
-Most guide boats are less than 25 feet in length, so these are large and comfortable fishing platforms.
+We have two big boats, one 28' and the other 36.5', both can very comfortably fish up to six anglers.
+Most guide boats are less than 25 feet or less in length, so these are large and comfortable fishing platforms.

 We provide all of the fishing equipment, bait, lures etc. There are no hidden charges.
-We always fillet and vacuum package your catch for no additional charge.
-We can also freeze your catch overnight if you’re staying in the area.
+We always fillet your catch for no additional charge.

 Providing you with an exceptional Buoy 10 fishing trip is our main goal and we have a reputation for being some of the best fishing guides in the area.